jquery/learn.jquery.com/page/code-organization/deferreds/examples.md

 The code works as follows:

--   check if the element already has a deferred attached for the given event
+-   Check if the element already has a deferred attached for the given event
 -   if not, create it and make it so it is resolved when the event is fired the first time around